Enrichment Day | Grades 1-8

 - Update your student’s profile information.
 Don’t forget to update your student’s grade level to ensure that the appropriate classes display.

-- Once registration is open, select Enrichment Events, 2020-2021 Fall session, and ‘IPSF’ school to see a list of available classes.
+- Once registration is open, select Enrichment Events, 2020-2021 Late Winter, and ‘IPSF’ school to see a list of available classes.

 - Click “Add to Cart” to select a class and proceed to payment page.